Western Sydney University

 The WSU interview is a Multistation Mini Interview (MMI).
 This involves the applicant being asked a series of questions; each question is asked by a separate interviewer in a separate interview station.
 Applicants will have approximately eight minutes to respond to the question before being asked to move to the next interview station.

-If you have or expecting to receive an interview offer for University of Western Australia (UWA) then you should consider enroling into Medical Interview training workshop.
-Register and secure your spot now as NIE only accepts a small number of students per session.
+If you have or expecting to receive an interview offer for Western Sydney University (WSU) then you should consider enrolling into Medical Interview training workshop.
+Register and secure your spot now as NIE only accepts a small number of students per session, and most of the dates are nearly full.

 The UMAT threshold can change each year and is impacted by the performance of all applicants competing for a place.
 The School of Medicine has a policy not to disclose the UMAT threshold.
 GWS applicants may have a slightly lower ATAR and UMAT threshold for than non-GWS applicants.

-WSU will begin process of issuing interview invitations from mid-October until mid-November.
+WSU will begin process of issuing interview invitations from mid-October.

 There are five MBBS categories and it is important to know what category you fall into for the MBBS application process: